-- Personal statement (300-500 word essay that tells your story, elaborating on information in your resume or sharing additional information that isn’t in your resume)
+- A 300-500 word essay that elaborates on your resume or provides information that isn't in your resume

 Arrival & departure

 Check-in opens at 8:30 a.m. in Atkins-Holman Student Commons first floor.
-Upon arrival, you will be given your schedule for the day, an informational packet, and CC T-shirt.
-Please plan to stay for the duration of the event which is expected to end around 1:30 p.m.
+Upon arrival, you will be given your schedule for the day, an informational packet, and a CC T-shirt.
+Please plan to stay for the duration of the event, which is expected to end around 1:30 p.m.

 In the morning, students will be greeted by campus officials and student ambassadors during the Welcome Breakfast.
 Students will then begin the interview and essay competitions while parents learn more about campus resources available to students.
-Interviews are conducted by Columbia College representatives with each student individually.
-Essays are completed the day of the event, and essays prompts will be given at the time of competition.
+Columbia College representatives conduct interviews with each student individually.
+Essays are completed the day of the event, and essay prompts will be given at the time of the competition.
 No prior research is required, and all essays will be typed in a campus computer lab.
-Following the competitions, all guests will hear from students leaders who will share information about life on campus, academic programs, and why they chose Columbia College.
-Admissions staff and student ambassadors will be on-hand to answer questions throughout the event.
+Following the competitions, guests will hear from student leaders who will share information about campus life and academic programs.
+They'll also share why they chose Columbia College.
+Admissions staff and student ambassadors will be on hand to answer questions throughout the event.

-Complimentary breakfast, lunch, and refreshments in our dining hall will be provided for all guests.
-Please notify the Admissions Office if you have any dietary needs or restrictions at (573) 875-7352.
+Complimentary breakfast, lunch and refreshments will be provided for all guest in our Dulany Dining Hall.
+If you have any dietary needs or restrictions, please notify the Admissions Office at (573) 875-7352.

 Overnight accommodations are plentiful in the Columbia area.
-For more information on hotels and motels, visit the Columbia Convention and Visitors Bureau website at visitcolumbiamo.com or call (800) 652-0987.
+For more information on hotels and motels, visit the Columbia Convention and Visitors Bureau website or call (800) 652-0987.

 In the event of inclement weather, the Admissions office will contact you via email 48 hours prior to Scholarship Day to notify you of any changes to the event schedule.